About the Program

 - Prepare for various certifying exams including Certified Electronics Technician (CET), A+ Certified Technician, NT Certified Technician and Microsoft Certified Technical Specialist (MCTS).

-- Benefit from flexible scheduling that enables you to fulfill your classroom requirements in as little as three days a week.
+- Benefit from flexible scheduling that enables you to fulfill your classroom requirements while balancing life’s demands.
 Courses also are offered in summer so you may be able to complete your degree in under two years.

 Advance Your Career—or Your Education